Oliver & Company: Development

-Jeffrey Katzenberg and Michael Eisner invited twenty film executives to pitch ideas in the meeting referred as the "Gong Show".
+Jeffrey Katzenberg and Michael Eisner invited twenty film executives to pitch ideas in the meeting referred to as the "Gong Show".
 Along with The Little Mermaid (1989), Katzenberg approved the pitch of the film for development.

 Oliver & Company was the first animated film developed by The Walt Disney Company to begin production under the supervision of Michael Eisner and Jeffrey Katzenberg; the duo, who had previously worked at Paramount Pictures as chairman and head of production, joined the company in 1984.

 In late 1984 or 1985, (Note: Although George Scribner has stated that the "Gong Show" happened in late 1984, several sources stated that it happened in 1985.
 It is unknown which time-frame is more accurate.)
-Eisner and Katzenberg invited twenty film executives to pitch potential ideas for upcoming animated features, infamously called the "Gong Show".
+Eisner and Katzenberg invited twenty film executives to pitch potential ideas for upcoming animated features, a meeting called the "Gong Show".
 After Ron Clements had pitched The Little Mermaid (1989) and Treasure Planet (2002) to Eisner and Katzenberg, story artist Pete Young suggested, "Oliver Twist with dogs."
 The next day, Katzenberg, who had previously developed a live-action adaptation of the musical Oliver! at Paramount, approved the pitch for possible development, along with The Little Mermaid.
 George Scribner and Richard Rich were announced as the directors of the project, while Pete Young was appointed as story supervisor.
 However, Young died unexpectedly in late 1985, and Rich was fired from Disney about six months into production, leaving Scribner as the sole director.

 Pre-production started with a table reading of the novel Oliver Twist and watching the musical Oliver!.
 Developed for six to nine months, the first year was difficult for the crew.
-Some producers, directors, and male storyboard artists felt unhappy with the direction of the film, who thought that "it had lost some of its contemporary edge."
+Some producers, directors, and storyboard artists felt unhappy with the direction of the film, who thought that "it had lost some of its contemporary edge."
 Because of negative feedback, Scribner tried to revise the film to be "less obvious with the material" and include "a more hip, contemporary sensibility" of the period.
 Production officially began in 1986, and the film was named under the working title of Oliver and the Dodger, but it was later changed to Oliver & Company for unknown reasons.
 (Note: It was speculated that it could be a homage to Oliver! due to some of the musical numbers being designated to be "performed by Oliver and Company.")
 Within two and a half years of production, 300 artists and technicians worked on the film.